top of page

 • combat loneliness and isolation

-This project is commissioned by East Sussex County Council Public Health with the key aim to explore models of practice which can meet growing need in our community, achieving quality and sustainability through partnership, skills and resource development.
-We are also working with Community 21 at the University of Brighton to design a series of resources and training to support this activity.
+This project was originally commissioned by East Sussex County Council Public Health with the key aim of exploring models of practice that can meet the growing needs in our community, achieving quality and sustainability through partnership, skills, and resource development.

 east sussex county council logo